Pantyhose-X/awesome/README.md

 *   [googleforgames/quilkin](https://github.com/googleforgames/quilkin) - Quilkin is a non-transparent UDP proxy specifically designed for use with large scale multiplayer dedicated game server deployments, to ensure security, access control, telemetry data, metrics and more.

-*   [veloren/Airshipper](https://github.com/veloren/Airshipper) - The official Veloren launcher!
-This repository is a mirror.
-Please submit all PRs and issues on our GitLab page: https://gitlab.com/veloren/airshipper

 ## Java

 *   [SilenceIM/Silence](https://github.com/SilenceIM/Silence) - PROJECT MOVED: https://git.silence.dev/Silence/Silence-Android/ (GitHub is just a mirror.)